Jacksonville State vs. Tennessee State Prediction, Game Preview: FCS Spring Football

 As bad as Tennessee State’s defense was, the team remained in the game even after a good late run.
 The Titans went down 20–0, but former Marshall QB Isaiah Green was solid, the D tightened up, and the team came back into it.

-Jacksonville State was assisted by five takeaways in the Tennessee Tech victory, but it tripled.
+Jacksonville State was assisted by five takeaways in the Tennessee Tech victory, but it tripled it.
 Until Tennessee State starts making a chunk of mistakes, the passing game should be good enough to stay in this.

 – FCS Football Schedule & Predictions: Week 3